YaleDHLab/intertext/README.md

 ## config.json

-The following values within `config.json` control the way Intertext discovers text reuse:
+`config.json` controls the way Intertext discovers text reuse in your corpus.
+The only required fields are `infiles` and `metadata`, though several other options may be specified to override the defaults:

 | Field  | Default | Remarks |
 | ------------- | ------ | ------------- |